Riley Price: Early career

 In 2018, Price played for the Sunshine Coast Falcons in the Mal Meninga Cup and Hastings Deering Colts competitions.

 In 2019, after starting the season with the Falcons, Price signed with the North Queensland Cowboys and played for the Townsville Blackhawks under-20s side.

 In 2020, he was named in the Queensland under-20 Emerging Origin squad.

 In 2021, Price played for the Blackhawks in the Queensland Cup and re-signed with the Cowboys until the end of 2023, joining their NRL squad.
 While on a development contract, he spent the entire 2022 season playing in the Queensland Cup.

 2023 & 2024

 In round 5 of the 2023 NRL season, Price made his first-grade debut against the Canterbury-Bankstown Bulldogs, coincidentally the club his father played for at Stadium Australia.
 This game ended in a 15-14 loss to North Queensland during golden point extra-time.
-His second, and to date only other, first-grade game was the following week, a 32-22 loss to the Dolphins at Queensland Country Bank Stadium.
+His second first grade game was the following week, a 32-22 loss to the Dolphins at Queensland Country Bank Stadium.
 At the end of 2023, Price signed a contract to join Penrith.
 During the 2024 season, he played for the clubs NSW Cup team making 19 appearances.